 These datatype definitions are acyclic: a:SSN and a:TIN are defined in terms of xsd:string, and a:TaxNumber is defined in terms of a:SSN and a:TIN.
 To verify this condition formally, it suffices to find one strict partial order < on these datatypes such that each datatype is defined only in terms of the datatypes that are smaller w.r.t. <.
-For example, it can be readily verified that partial the order < given below fulfills the above conditions.
+For example, it can be readily verified that the order < given below fulfills the above conditions.

 '''

-xsd:string < a:SSN < a:TaxNumber

-xsd:string < a:TIN < a:TaxNumber
+xsd:string < a:SSN < a:TIN < a:TaxNumber

 '''